ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 some sense we have a perfect analysis for the algorithm, embodied by the running-time equation.
-For many algorithms (or their instantiations as programs), it is easy to come up with the equation that defines their runtime behavior.
+For many algorithms (or their instantiations as programs), it is easy to come up with the equation that defines their runtime behaviour.
 The analysis for most commonly used algorithms is well understood and we can almost always give a $\Theta$ analysis for them.
 However, the class of [NP-Complete]{.term}
 problems all have no definitive $\Theta$ analysis, just some